cudmore/PyMapManager/mmclient/readme.md

 - `mmclient/static/mmclient.js` : Angular Javascript code that communicates with the back-end `mmserver` REST server to retrieve data, plot annotations, and display images.

-## Configure `mmclient/static/mmserver.js`
+## Configure the client

-By default, `mmclient/static/mmserver.js` will try to retrieve data from a publicly available `mmserver` at `http://cudmore.duckdns.org:5010`.
+By default, `mmclient/static/mmserver.js` will retrieve data from a publicly available `mmserver` at `http://cudmore.duckdns.org:5010`.

 If you want to run the `mmserver` on localhost, you need to modify the `mmclient/static/mmserver.js` file.
+MAke sure `serverurl` is as follows...

 ```
 serverurl = 'http://127.0.0.1:5010/'